EdJoPaTo/website-stalker-example/org/rust-lang/doc/rustc-lints-listing-allowed-by-default-html.md

   |     ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^ call to unsafe function
   |
   = warning: this is accepted in the current edition (Rust 2021) but is a hard error in Rust 2024!
-  = note: for more information, see issue #27970 <https://github.com/rust-lang/rust/issues/27970>
+  = note: for more information, see <https://doc.rust-lang.org/nightly/edition-guide/rust-2024/newly-unsafe-functions.html>
 note: the lint level is defined here
  --> lint_example.rs:1:9
   |